awsdocs/amazon-redshift-management-guide/doc_source/python-configuration-options.md

 + **Default value** – None
 + **Data type** – String

-The Amazon Resource Name \(ARN\) of the IAM user or role for which you are generating a policy\.
+The Amazon Resource Name \(ARN\) of the user or IAM role for which you are generating a policy\.
+It's recommended that you attach a policy to a role and then assign the role to your user, for access\.

 This parameter is optional\.